CynthiaCZ/game_arcade/README.md

 ## Project Introduction
 * This project uses pygame to build a collection of minigames
-* The main world is an arcade where the user can choose form 4 minigames
+* The main world is an arcade where the user can choose from games including:
+  * Crossing road
+  * Snake
+  * Rhythm
+  * Tetris

 ## Required python packages
 * Pygame/2.0.1